 To date, Richard Frinier has created thousands of designs across hundreds of collections, and his creations may be seen in royal palaces, the finest resorts and spas, and private residences around the world.
-He has received over 80 product design and career achievement awards, including a Lifetime Achievement Award in 2009 from the International Casual Furnishings Association, a division of the American Home Furnishings Alliance.
+Richard Frinier and designs by Richard Frinier have received over 80 product design and career achievement awards, including a Lifetime Achievement Award in 2009 from the International Casual Furnishings Association, a division of the American Home Furnishings Alliance.

-Richard Frinier is proud to license his exclusive designs to legacy and luxury brands around the world.
+Richard Frinier is proud to license his exclusive designs to brands around the world.
 His designs have been sought after and collected for many years with many of his original designs remaining in the marketplace 20 to 30 years after their original launch.
-These designs have been celebrated and editorialized in design museum exhibitions, design books and also trade, design, shelter, and online press throughout the blogosphere capturing the prolific nature of this design contributions to the home furnishings industry.
+These designs have been celebrated and editorialized in design museum exhibitions, design books and also trade, design, shelter, and online press throughout the blogosphere capturing the prolific nature of this design contributions across the home furnishings industry.